gaqzi/reflections/content/python/how_not_to_run_a_script.md

 ---
-title: How Not To Run a Script in Python
+title: How not to run a script in Python
 date: 2022-03-16
 tags: Python
 ---